Radiant Floor Heating vs. Aerothermal Heating: Which Option Is Best for You?

 Underfloor heating vs. aerothermal heating: should you choose one?

-Well, not necessarily.
+Not necessarily.
 This comparison doesn't mean you have to choose just one.
-In fact, when we talk about underfloor heating vs. aerothermal heating, what you need to know is that they can be used together.
+In fact, when we talk about underfloor heating vs. air source heat pumps in Mallorca, the important thing to know is that they can be used together.
 And not only that: by doing so, the performance of both improves.

 Aerothermal energy is responsible for generating thermal energy, and radiant floor heating acts as the distribution system.
 It's a very logical combination, especially because aerothermal energy works best when it doesn't need to produce very high temperatures, and this fits perfectly with radiant floor heating, which operates at low temperatures.